Honoring Our Soldiers

 Kathleen

-My intention in last week’s challenge was to encourage people to observe what’s happening when they become angry.
+I’ve written a few posts about the experience of feeling anger.
+When this happens to me I first try to observe it.
 For me, that’s the first step and also part of the answer in dealing with anger.
 If I can observe it, then the part of me that is observing the anger is not under its control.
 Noticing this observer can begin to offer me a more neutral view of the stimulus that’s made me angry in the first place.
 I try not to suppress or rush into “fixing” the anger when it happens to me.
 There’s often much within it that I can learn from about myself and others.
 Allowing myself to experience it and inquire more deeply helps me understand much more about the stimulus response mechanism that is at the heart of the experience.

 • I can’t believe he did that to me again!
 Why?